Sauerland Net: RB 52 – Volmetal-Bahn

 On its way from Dortmund Hauptbahnhof to Lüdenscheid station, the service first runs over a section of the Dortmund–Soest railway and then over a section of the Düsseldorf-Derendorf–Dortmund Süd railway.
 It runs over the Hagen–Dieringhausen railway (also known as the Volmetalbahn, meaning Volme Valley Railway) from Hagen Hauptbahnhof to Lüdenscheid-Brügge station.
-Finally, it runs over the Brügge–Lüdenscheid railway from Brügge station to the higher Lüdenscheid station.
+Finally, it reverses direction and runs over the Brügge–Lüdenscheid railway from Brügge station to the higher Lüdenscheid station.

 Services

 The service runs every hour, seven days a week, except that services run every two hours on Sunday mornings.

 Planning

 The Volmetal-Bahn will in future run an hour earlier from Lüdenscheid to Hagen on Saturdays and Sundays.
 In addition, the Märkischer Kreis is campaigning for a 30-minute cycle of the Volmetal-Bahn from Lüdenscheid via Hagen to Dortmund, since Lüdenscheid station would support higher demand.